 Galatians is a missionary letter written by missionary Paul to the churches he planted in the Roman province of Galatia (southeast Turkey today).
 It was most likely written in 49 A.D., just before the Jerusalem council mentioned in Acts 15, making it the first letter Paul wrote as far as what became part of the canon.
-When we remember that it’s a missionary writing to nascent churches, it helps us interpret the book correctly.
+When we remember that it’s a missionary writing to nascent churches, it s us interpret the book correctly.

 Paul introduced himself as a missionary, for the word “apostle” in Greek meant a “sent one,” one sent to preach the gospel to those who had not heard it, one sent to labor for the mission of God—representatives of every people redeemed and worshiping Jesus.
 Everything Paul did, said, and wrote was through this missionary framework.
 Paul also cited all the brethren with him, as missions work must be done in teams.
 We do not aim to reproduce individuals; we aim for churches.
 These communities of faith are to be multi-national.
 Paul in his letter to believers in Roman Turkey referenced Arabia, Syria, Turkey, and Judea, and the calling to preach to the Gentiles twice (1:17, 21–22; 2:2).